Jail and Inmate Search in Ohio

 |Unknown or not reported:||0|

-Ohio’s Department of Corrections and Rehabilitation operates and maintains 108 jails and 25 prisons.
+OH’s Department of Corrections and Rehabilitation operates and maintains 108 jails and 25 prisons.
 Currently, they oversee 49,534 inmates in prison and 18,190 in jail.
-The Ohio community corrections system is also responsible for another 236,754 people on probation and 19,634 inmates on parole.
-The cost for Ohio to house and care for each inmate for a year is $25,814.
-Ohio’s Department of Corrections has an annual budget of $1.8 billion and a staff of 12,261.
-Based on one hundred thousand residents, Ohio has an overall incarceration rate of 449, a property crime rate of 2,567 and a violent crime rate of 300.
+The state community corrections system is also responsible for another 236,754 people on probation and 19,634 inmates on parole.
+The cost for the state to house and care for each inmate for a year is $25,814.
+OH’s Department of Corrections has an annual budget of $1.8 billion and a staff of 12,261.
+Based on one hundred thousand residents, the state has an overall incarceration rate of 449, a property crime rate of 2,567 and a violent crime rate of 300.